InstituteforDiseaseModeling/covasim_webapp/README.rst

 The Covasim webapp is available at http://app.covasim.org.

-Note that this repository is for the **webapp only**.
+Note that this repository is the code for the **webapp only**.
 The main Covasim repository is available at https://github.com/institutefordiseasemodeling/covasim.
-Most users will want to use the main Covasim repository; this repository is only needed if you wish to run the webapp locally instead of using the link above.
+Most users will want to use the main Covasim repository, or access the webapp using the link above.
+This repository is only needed if you are a developer and wish to run the webapp locally.

 Questions or comments can be directed to us at covasim@idmod.org, or on this project's GitHub_ page.
 Full information about Covasim is provided in the Covasim documentation_.